AHipWhale/MAIR-project-A7/README.md

 # Dialog Management System
 The Dialog Management System is located in `dialog_agent.py`.
 To run the dialog management system, run that file or use `python dialog_agent.py`.
-An example working conversation can be found in the [Example conversation](#example-conversation) section below.
+An example working conversation can be found in the [Example conversations](#example-conversations) section below.
 By default it uses a decision tree model saved in `saved_models/decision_tree` to classify the dialog acts based on utterances, and `datasets/restaurant_info.cvs` to get a dataset of restaurants the system could suggest.
 The model the dialog manager can be changed to any of the folder names present in the `saved_models` folder.
 Also `extract_keywords()` from `keyword_extractor.py` is used to extract usefull information from the user utterances.
 <br><br>
 If you want to see what information the system saves and what states it transitions into, set `debug_mode=True`, default: `debug_mode=False` when making a new instance of the dialogAgent class.
 Example: `agent = dialogAgent(model_path='saved_models/decision_tree', debug_mode=True)`.
 This can be changed at the bottom of the `dialog_agent.py` file.